Are You Happy with the Way You Are: Maybe it is Your Personal Philosophy or lack of

 What is Personal Philosophy?

 Let me share a story of a woman to help you can understand better the concept of personal philosophy.
 She was facing extreme problems and her life was becoming unhappy, stuck and dysfunctional.
-She had just went through her third divorce and felt empty, lost and abandoned.
+She had just gone through her third divorce and felt empty, lost and abandoned.
 She described her last marriage relationship as “he kept me trapped and I was his emotional hostage.
 I was stuck and unable to make a decision on what to do.
-I lost who I was and continually tried to correct my thoughts, behaviors and feelings.
+I lost who I was and continually tried to correct my thoughts, behaviors, and feelings.
 I felt like I had no control.
 He constantly said it was my fault and I was the reason for our bad marriage and his unhappiness.
-I gave into his constant berating of me thinking he must be right because I didn't even like myself.”
-In the course of coaching her she blurted out “I guess I do not deserve any better.
+I gave in to his constant berating of me thinking he must be right because I didn't even like myself.”
+In the course of coaching her, she blurted out “I guess I do not deserve any better.
 I must be unlovable”.
 Once pointed out, she realized that she had been repeating the same pattern in all of her marriages and relationships.
 'I was taught my whole life that I was not worthy."

-When asked “what is your personal philosophy”, she stopped, thought for awhile, a glaze came over her eyes and she stated “I have no clue”.
+When asked “what is your personal philosophy”, she stopped, thought for a while, a glaze came over her eyes and she stated, “I have no clue”.
 She had no idea what she believed in or stood for in herself or just plain life.

 What makes up a person’s personal philosophy?

 I would like to share with you my theory of personal philosophy.
 Personal philosophy is the accumulation of all accepted beliefs, concepts, expectations, ideas, laws, loyalties, principles, requirements, rules, standards and values.
 Personal philosophy is the foundation of identity.